giacomobignardi/empirical-aesthetics-VCA/01_VCA/README.md

 When variance is mainly shared, there is little room for inter-individual differences.
 For example, this could happen when everyone experience (and report) the same level of felt beauty from a set of images.
 When variance is primarily unique, states evoked by the stimulus/i are highly variable across individuals.
 For example, this could happen when there is a high disagreement between individuals on what is perceived (and reported) to be beautiful.

+01_VCA.R provides this answer by using random intercept only multilevel modelling

 How:
-To extract Variance Partitioning Coefficients (VPC), VCA can be carried out via [Random intercept only multilevel modelling ](https://pubmed.ncbi.nlm.nih.gov/28481616/)
+To extract Variance Partitioning Coefficients (VPC), VCA can be carried out via [random intercept only multilevel modelling ](https://pubmed.ncbi.nlm.nih.gov/28481616/)

 Since estimating the noisiness of the individual reported states is necessary, VCA requires repeated ratings.
 This requirement also allows VCA to consider and quantify systematic differences between repeated exposures of the same stimulus.